 Timing Is and Isn’t Everything

-While adjusting the time that you send your marketing emails can help to improve open rate and engagement, that doesn’t mean you should pay any less attention to the quality of your emails is most important in regards to driving traffic towards your website.
+While adjusting the time that you send your marketing emails can help to improve open rates and increase engagement, the quality of your emails is most important in regards to driving traffic towards your website.

 The layout of your emails is also an important factor, especially when it comes to mobile optimization.
 On a weekday around 11 AM, the best time for peak open rates, most people are out of the house.
-Whether they're at work or out running errands, the point is that they're not sitting at their computer.
+They may be at work or out running errands, but the point is this: They're not sitting at their computer.
 This means that most of these people will be viewing your emails from a mobile device.
 In fact, about 91 percent of people check their email from their smartphones at least once per day.
 If your email is not optimized for mobile viewing, you’re likely going to deter people from viewing it; they may even be inclined to unsubscribe since your emails are too difficult to read.